Hephaestus-Arm/HephaestusArm2/assembly.md

 ## 13.4 Servo 2 Horn Screw

-Using the servo horn screw the horn to Servo 2 with the Link 2 Output bracket in the calibration pose.
-Then Attach the Link 2 Output Bracket to the link 2 body using the long screws.
+Using the servo horn, screw the horn to Servo 2 with the Link 2 Output bracket in the calibration pose.
+Then Attach the Link 2 Output Bracket to the link 3 bracket using the long bolts.

 <img src="photos/22.jpg" width="300">
 <img src="photos/21.jpg" width="300">
 <img src="photos/20.jpg" width="300">

-# 16 Motor 3 Horn Screw
+# 13.5 Motor 3 Horn Screw

-Using the servo horn screw the horn to Servo 3 with the Link 3 Output bracket in the calibration pose.
-Then use the short screws to attach the Output bracket to the gripper body
+Using the servo horn, screw the horn to Servo 3 with the Link 3 Output bracket in the calibration pose.
+Then use the short bolts to attach the Output bracket to the gripper body

 <img src="photos/19.jpg" width="300">
 <img src="photos/18.jpg" width="300">